cbrennanpoole/Qualitative-Self/README.md

 ---

-### Shared Awards : Service as a Singular Unit
+### Shared Awards :

 `
-Solo Continent & Indivual - Healing - Whole - (freakin') - Earth
-`<br>
+Service is only successful on an enterprise level as a Singular Unit no matter the scope `<br>

 ---